 Yes, I learned basic coding when I cut my teeth on open-source culture – this was html to use MediaWiki, the wiki engine that was built for and powers Wikipedia.

-Computational Arts will appeal to people who, like me, are interested in bits and bytes but also how systems and structures work - this includes human relationships.
+Computational Arts will appeal to people who, like me, are interested in bits and bytes but also how systems and structures work - this includes human relationships and working with materials.

 Other areas of interest include predictions, experiments, movement, flow, events, tone, texture, feedback – even waste.
 Some learners on the course will have less digital literacy but they enjoy science, gaming - even gambling.
 Others may have cutting edge tech skills but don’t know what to do with them.
 Still others may be looking for ways to liberate computation practice from the screen by working in sculpture, ceramics or the built environment.